Mississippi shipyard rebuilds area hit by Hurricane Katrina

 - Here’s how Seattle-area tech companies are chipping away at bias against women

-Ingalls has made a multiyear $700 million overhaul of its west bank yard, which it leases from the state of Mississippi, including $200 million in state aid.
+Ingalls has made a multiyear $700 million overhaul of its west bank yard, which it leases from the state of Mississippi.
+The state has pledged $200 million.
+Lawmakers have borrowed and allotted to Ingalls all but $45 million of the state’s commitment.

+Glenn was unable to say whether Ingalls would seek state aid for work on the east bank property, which was the original shipyard location beginning in 1938 and is owned by the company.

+The company said it will build large, covered areas on the east bank to construct parts of ships, and restore a pier where employees can work on ships.
+Ingalls says the project is part of its continuing modernization effort.